kanygarcia/kanygarcia.github.io/_posts/2023-05-26-solarpower-dashboard.md

 tags: [Tableau, Data Viz]
 ---

 This is a Tableau Dashboard that shows the solar photovoltaic energy generated in Spain from 2016 to 2022 by region.
 Each sun ray displays the energy power of a single region in a year.

-Explore the region differences applying the filters and compare the top and bottom performers.
+Explore the region differences by applying the filter and compare the top and bottom performers by the selected years.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/ThesunnySpaininGWh/Dashboard1?:embed=yes&:display_count=yes&:showVizHome=no" width = '1213' height = '685'></iframe>